woodbb/sudoadmin/README.md

 git clone https://github.com/woodbb/sudoadmin

 Then you can run podman-start.sh or docker-start.sh, depending on your runtime engine of choice.
 You will be prompted for a password, this will be the password you log into the web interface with.
-Once the images start, head to http://localhost:8000 and login as admin/<your chosen password>
+Once the images start, head to http://localhost:8000 and login as

+Username: admin

+Password: whatever you entered when the image was started

 You can also run this on kubernetes (we do), with a PV created for your flask_sessions (so you can scale the number of pods running the web application out past 1).
 You will need to pass in the following environmental variables in your deployment: